plblum/jivs/packages/jivs-angular/Planning/jivs-angular readme snippets in markdown.txt

 ## **Alternative Approach: Implementing Interfaces on the Component**

-While using companion `DirectiveAction` classes is a flexible solution, there is another approach that may be more suitable when you want to keep all the logic contained within the component itself.
-This approach involves having your component directly implement the necessary `DirectiveAction` interfaces: `IEventsDirectiveAction` and `IPresentationDirectiveAction`.
+While using companion `Directive Actions` classes is a flexible solution, there is another approach that may be more suitable when you want to keep all the logic contained within the component itself.
+This approach involves having your component directly implement the necessary `Directive Actions` interfaces: `IValueChangeListenerAction` and `IRendererAction`.

 By implementing these interfaces on the component, you can directly handle validation events and UI updates within the component code, keeping everything in one place.